RoyceTheBiker/STFjord/README.md

 ## Access Denied

 DigitalOcean blocks outgoing email by default.
-They recomend using a 3rd party relay to send outgoing email.
+They recommend using a 3rd party relay to send outgoing email.
 [Blocked](https://www.digitalocean.com/community/questions/can-i-utilize-ports-25-465-and-587-i-want-to-setup-postfix-email-server-on-ubuntu)
 Sending email directly from a server inside DigitalOcean would require the block to be removed for that IP address and may require extra qualification such